laurentmackay/CPM_RD_matlab/README.md

 kB = 1/(1+A^2)
 ```

-Variable definitions may reference other variable definitions, but note that any variable name referenced in a variable definition must have already been defined in the file That is, we will not sort out the order of variable definitions for you.
+Variable definitions may reference other variable definitions, but note that any variable name referenced in a variable definition must have already been defined in the file.
+That is, we will not sort out the order of variable definitions for the user, nor will we notify the user when a model is defined in an inconsistent manner.

 ### Diffusion Notation
 The diffusion coefficient of a chemical species `X` can be specified using